jhpyle/docassemble/_docs/objects.md

 {% include side-by-side.html demo="lastfirst" %}

-In this template, the author does not need to worry about which parties are companies and which parties are individuals; the name will be listed in the bullet-point list in an appropriate way.
+In this template, the developer does not need to worry about which parties are companies and which parties are individuals; the name will be listed in the bullet-point list in an appropriate way.
 For individuals, the last name will come first, but for non-individuals,